 Address: 1 Park St, N Bennington, VT 05257

-Architecture is always a big part of any city, and the Park-McCullough House cannot be left when we talk about Vermont’s history.
+Architecture is always a big part of any city, and the Park-McCullough House cannot be left when discussing Vermont’s history.
 This is one of the best-preserved Victorian mansions in New England and is a great place to visit if you want to get inspiration on architecture and interior design.

 The house was built in 1864-1865, but it stands to date.
 It sits on over 200 acres of big land, and you can always tour the grounds when visiting the historic house.
 It is a significant part of the town’s architecture and has been preserved in historical style.

 The best thing about it is that you can tour the house on any weekend when summer starts until the fall foliage season ends.
-So, time your vacation within this time if you want to get a glimpse of this historic building.
+So, time your vacation within this time if you want to glimpse this historic building.